A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy

 \subsubsection{Evaluating performance as a function of lesion size and contrast}

 To evaluate the sensitivity of the method to lesion size, we used the same simulation setup as described in Sec.~\ref{sec:converge_speed}.
-In that setup, each of the six phantoms had a different lesion size.
-50 noise realizations were generated per phantom.
+50 noise realizations were generated for each of the five phantoms, where each phantom had a different lesion size.
+To evaluate the sensitivity of the method to lesion contrast, we recognize that the lesion is present within the bone.
+We generated six phantoms with average patient size and a lesion of diameter 33.75~mm~\cite{RN65} in the pelvis.
+Each phantom had a different lesion-to-bone uptake ratio (LBUR), ranging from 1:1 to 6:1.
+The uptake in the background, bone, and gut regions was in the ratio of 2:5:25.
+50 noise realizations were generated for each phantom and used to evaluate the method performance as a function of lesion contrast.